helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 ## Network hotspot loss acceleration

-The following data, computed on August 27th, gives the number of hostpots having given (witness, beacon, reward) activity at or after the given date.
+The following data, computed on August 27th, gives the number of hotspots having given (witness, beacon, reward) activity at or after the given date.
 You can read it the following way:
--  As seen on August 27th, there was 395717 uniq hostpots having received a witness (valid or not) since July 31th, 402719 having beaconned since July 31th, 395717 having been rewarded for any kind of activities including data reward.
+-  As seen on August 27th, there was 395717 uniq hotspots having received a witness (valid or not) since July 31st, 402719 having beaconned since July 31st, 395717 having been rewarded for any kind of activities including data reward.
 The max value of it can be considered as the number of active devices at this date.
 -  As the data are computed on August 27, the difference between two days is indicating the number of devices not been active on the network for at least a month.
 -  The reason of this can be denied list (the recent reactivation of the previously denied hostpot had a large impact on these day-to-day data), can be hostpot firmware bug stopping it, can be any local problem owner did not fixed, can be hostpot removal.